Our Living Museum

 Unique species, subspecies, and cultivars growing in our Living Collection at the Garden.

-The year our oldest cataloged plant,
+Our oldest cataloged plant,

 Our tallest tree is a coast redwood